Application of integral invariants to apictorial jigsaw puzzle assembly: Piece comparison

 between the substrings $\{p_i, p_{i+1}, \ldots, p_{i +\ell}\}$ and $\{q_j, q_{j+1}, \ldots, q_{j +\ell}\}$ of the fit after alignment, and \item the standard deviations $\sigma_P, \sigma_Q$ of the substrings $\{a_i, a_{i+1}, \ldots, a_{i +\ell}\}$ and $\{b_j, b_{j+1}, \ldots, b_{j +\ell}\}$ of the invariant signatures of $P,Q$ corresponding to the fit. \end{enumerate}

 We seek a long fit with a good alignment after application of the Procrustes transformation, hence the choice of measurements 1 and 2.
-Measurement 3 captures the amount of variation in the shape of the matched substrings; small standard deviation $\sigma$ can be an indicator that our matched substrings consist of a portion of a protrusion, or a straight line.
+Measurement 3 captures the amount of variation in the shape of the matched substrings; small standard deviation $\sigma$ can be an indicator that our matched substrings consist of straight lines, or portions of the puzzle pieces that resemble an arc of a circle.
 Our measure of the quality $q_{PQ}$ of a fit will be a function of $d_{PQ}, \ell_{PQ}$, $\sigma_{P}$ and $\sigma_{Q}$.
 Other measurements that we do not discuss here -- such as the area or perimeter of the overlap of the polygons $P$ and $g_{PQ}Q$, or the total distance between the signature substrings that give the $\epsilon$-fit -- can be effectively incorporated into the quality as well.
 We use the optimization convention of minimization, so smaller will be better in our definitions of quality measurements $q_{PQ}$ of the $\epsilon$-fit of $P$ and $Q$.

 The next task for assembly is to combine the $\epsilon$-fits into an assembled puzzle.
 For successful assembly, correct $\epsilon$-fits need to be identified, and incorrect ones discarded.
 This task is both local and global: a fit itself can be judged based the quality measurements just discussed, while all possible fits can be considered in aggregate.
 In the next section, we outline possible methods using spanning trees and the consistency of collections of $\epsilon$-fits to correctly assemble a puzzle.